IBM/event-streams/_10.5/02-installing/07-configuring.md

 ## Unsupported settings

-This release of {{site.data.reuse.short_name}} does not support the `secretPrefix` configuration property.
-The `secretPrefix` property adds a prefix to the name of all Secrets created from the `KafkaUser` resource.
-This can cause problems with the normal operation of {{site.data.reuse.short_name}} in this release.
+This release of {{site.data.reuse.short_name}} does not support the following configuration properties:
+- `secretPrefix`: This property adds a prefix to the name of all secrets created from the `KafkaUser` resource.
+It can cause problems with the normal operation of {{site.data.reuse.short_name}}.

   Do not configure prefixes by setting the `EventStreams.spec.strimziOverrides.entityOperator.userOperator.secretPrefix` property.

+- `watchedNamespace`: This property sets the namespace in which the deployed `KafkaUser` Operator watches for `KafkaUser` resources.
+It can cause problems with the normal operation of {{site.data.reuse.short_name}} as multiple components rely on the Entity User Operator to be watching the currently installed namespace.

+  Do not configure the watched namespace by setting the `EventStreams.spec.strimziOverrides.entityOperator.userOperator.watchedNamespace` property.